Regular schedule for Mass at St. Francis Church.

 Your gift gives us an exciting possibility to move forward as a parish.
 One-time gifts or pledges for a 3- or 5-year period are welcome and can be made at this site.

 Soon after the renovation of the St. Francis Church interior began in July 2023, a chamber (or digital) organ, built by a talented and generous parishioner, was installed in Assisi Hall.
-The instrument is now used for Masses held in the hall.
+The instrument was used for Masses held in the hall, and is now in use in the renovated church.
 For a description of the organ, images of it, and more information on digital organs, visit the music section of the parish website.

 All St. Francis teenagers are invited to join our Youth Group as we explore and strengthen our faith together.
 Meetings are typically Tuesdays after the 5:30 p.m.
 Mass, and there are also weekend social events throughout the year.
 Grab a slice of pizza and have real discussions with other teens in relaxed and fun way.